Some of Your Favorite Cookbooks

 - Can I make these recipes by myself or do a need a team of assistants to prep the meal?

-- Are the ingredients readily available or am I going to have to go several specialty markets to find what I need?
+- Are the ingredients readily available or will I have to go to several specialty markets to find what I need?

 - Do the recipes appeal to me?
 By this I mean, would I want to make them for my family and friends?